gotthardp/python-mercuryapi/README.md

 ```

 #### reader.write(*epc_code*, *epc_target=None*)
-Performs a synchronous write and then returns a boolean indicating the success
+Performs a synchronous write.
+Returns *True* upon success, or *False* if no tag
-of the operation.
+was found.
+Upon failure an exception is raised.

 For example:
 ```python